esoteric-programmer/lemmings_3ds/README.md

 To avoid duplicates, you may only fill these folders if you own all Lemmings games: orig, ohno, xmas91, xmas92, holi94

+The game uses the NDSP service to play audio.
+Thus you need a DSP firm dump to have audio.

 \* See README.txt in these folders.

 These files are not included (and will never be included),